 If you have been a victim or a witness to an incident and require urgent support now please call 999.

-These will be monitored Monday-Friday, 9am-5pm.
+This inbox will be monitored Monday-Friday, 9.30am-5pm.
 Outside of this time you can contact the Security Team: 0116 257 7642.
 They are available 24 hours a day, seven days a week.

 We have a relationship with Victim First, which also has support options you can access Monday-Friday, 9am-6pm.
 Their caseworkers offer free, confidential and independent advice and tailored support to meet your needs.
 You can contact them via webchat, phone 0800 953 9595 or email email@example.com.

 Student Space have recently announced several new national support options for students from diverse backgrounds including Black students, Muslim students, Punjabi students, Trans students and working class students which DMU students can access.
 Support is available via text, phone, email or webchat for issues including money, mental health, study, housing, relationships and more..
 See Support Outside DMU below for more information.